Effective Remote Teaching

 In our collaboration with schools and districts coast to coast, we have opportunities to lean in and learn with folks serving in all sorts of environments: rural, urban, historically underachieving, language learners, those troubled by trauma, as well as high achievers.
 While remote learning looks different in every now-virtual classroom, there are some features consistent to those settings where students are finding success: instruction, interaction and independence.
 It takes all three to make this teaching and learning from a distance really work.

 Instruction: While traditionally much of our instruction happened face to face by us modelling out loud in front of the room, the shift to remote learning has nudged many of us into new modalities: we may teach live on video, record videos, refer students to the videos of others, direct learners to reference materials, write out instructions of our own, deliver information via telephone…The list goes on, as so many teachers are finding creative ways to keep teaching.
-And our students need us to do just that: illuminated the content, demonstrate the process and lay out a path to success.
+And our students need us to do just that: illuminate the content, demonstrate the process and lay out a path to success.
 Even when we are not face to face, we are seeing, we all still need to keep finding ways to teach.

 Interaction: In a typical school setting, interaction happens all day long – in the hall, as learners enter class, during our lessons and every transition, students are talking with peers and adults about their learning and their lives.
 Still now, learners need this from us – chances to touch base about what is in their minds and hearts.
 These interactions have transitioned to new formats: video conferences, email exchanges, social media interactions, blog responses, Flipgrid presentations, sidewalk chalk messages, letters mailed, phone conversations, or even chats from a distance in a school parking lot.
 During remote learning, students need interaction with their teachers and also with their peers in order to feel connected, engaged and valued.